 Some more examples of periods used inside of quotation marks are:

-In American English the general rule for question marks and exclamation points is: If the quoted material ends with a question mark or an exclamation point, the punctuation should be inside the quotation marks.
-However, if the question mark or exclamation point is not directly part of the quote, then the punctuation should go outside the quotation marks.
+In American English the general rule for question marks and exclamation marks (or points) is: If the quoted material ends with a question mark or an exclamation mark, the punctuation should be inside the quotation marks.
+However, if the question mark or exclamation mark is not directly part of the quote, then the punctuation should go outside the quotation marks.